A lot or a little?

 What parents need to know

 Parents need to know that Loving Vincent is a murder mystery that follows the death of painter Vincent Van Gogh.
 It's animated in a unique style: It was reportedly entirely hand-painted, with more than 100 artists creating more than 60,000 frames over some seven years.
 The result is often breathtaking, and though the movie's mix of styles doesn't always click with its pulpy story, it's still recommended for art lovers.
 Expect discussions of murder, suicide, and gunshot wounds; there's also fighting, blood stains, and arguing.
-Language is infrequent, with uses of "d--k," "idiot," and "Nancy boy."
-A sexually transmitted disease is mentioned.
+Language is infrequent, with a few uses of "d--k," "damn," "whore," etc. A sexually transmitted disease is mentioned, and a a scene includes sex in the background between a prostitute and her client (some noises heard).
 Characters drink often and heavily, leading to poor decisions and raging hangovers.
 Smoking is shown.

 What's the story?